Home Sales Across the Country are White Hot

 NAR reports a 3.8 month supply of homes currently available on the market, holding steady from the previous month.
 When the supply is lower, like it is now, the competition to win bids on homes creates a white hot sellers’ market.

-The Northeastern U.S. saw a 10.1 percent increase in existing home sales during March, trailed closely by the Midwest, where sales jumped 9.2 percent.
+The Northeastern U.S. saw a 10.1 percent increase in existing home sales during March.
+The Midwest trailed closely, with sales jumping 9.2 percent.
 In the South, existing home sales increased by a moderate 3.4 percent while sales in the West dipped by 1.6 percent.

 First-time homebuyers continue to make their presence felt in the market, accounting for nearly 1/3 of all sales in March.